34 Animals That Eat Other Animals With Pictures

 However, some species of sparrows are known to be opportunistic animals that eat other animals.

-These sparrows have adapted to their environment and diet, allowing them to thrive in areas where other birds may struggle to survive.
+These sparrows have adapted to their environment and diet, allowing them to thrive in areas where other birds may struggle.

 One example of a sparrow that eats other animals is the Eurasian tree sparrow.